TahsinAhmed13/tmjsh/README.md

   /*======== char * trim_back() ==========
   Inputs:  char *str
-  Returns: Pointer to the beginning of str
+  Returns: Pointer to the beginning of the string (original pointer)

-  Removes trailing whitespace on the string str
-  A terminator is placed at the end
+  Removes trailing whitespace on the string str and places a terminator at the end
   ====================*/

   /*======== char * trim() ==========
   Inputs:  char *str
-  Returns: Pointer to first character following str that is not a whitespace
+  Returns: Pointer to first character on the string str that is not a whitespace

-  Removes leading and trailing whitespace on the string str A terminator is placed at the end
+  Removes leading and trailing whitespace on the string str and places a terminator at the end
   ====================*/